sMaX2016/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 He doesn't say statements like this are not true---he says the notion of "truth as correspondence to reality" is unhelpful and unnecessary.
 The statement "There is a glass of water on the table" is true if our peers (or linguistic community) would agree that it is appropriate to assert it---given what we observe and how we talk.
 Truth is what it is good for us to believe (pragmatism).
+It is a property of statements which
 Rorty does not deny that the glass of water exists.
 The sentence is true not because it corresponds to reality in some metaphysical way but because it’s useful, warranted, and coherent within our practices.

+>he assumption that truth, like the world, is “out there” is the legacy of a time when the world was seen as the creation of a being who possessed a language of his own.
+If we give up the attempt to make sense of the idea of such a nonhuman language, we will no longer be tempted to confuse the trivial statement that the world can cause us to hold a sentence to be true with the claim that the world itself, of its own accord, breaks up into sentence-shaped bits called "facts." -- Richard Rorty {cite}`rorty:1989`

 Similarily Derrida wouldn't deny that such a sentence can function meaningfully.
 But he would interpret the question not in terms of correspondence or even pragmatic success, but in terms of language’s internal play, difference, and deferred meaning.
 Even a simple sentence like this relies on (1) a shared system of signs and differences (what "glass", "water", "table" mean) and (2) a context (what table? where? when? how is "glass" being used?).